james-york/james-york.github.io/_posts/2018-01-04-review-with-us.md

 By this, we mean that all communication should, where possible, occur on the submitted manuscript itself.

+# Open Peer Review Principles

+Authors and reviewers must agree to the Open Peer Review Principles.

+- Principle 1: I will sign my name to my review.
+- Principle 2: I will review with integrity.
+- Principle 3: I will treat the review as a discourse with you (the authors); in particular, I will provide constructive criticism.
+- Principle 4: I will be an ambassador for the practice of open science.

 # OPRing an LLP Google Document Submission